Shopify/checkout-sheet-kit-android/README.md

 ```

-_Note_: The `DefaultCheckoutEventProcessor` provides default implementations for current and future callback functions, such as `onLinkClicked()`.
+_Note_: The `DefaultCheckoutEventProcessor` provides default implementations for current and future callback functions (such as `onLinkClicked()`), which can be overridden by clients wanting to change default behavior.

 #### Integrating with Web Pixels, monitoring behavioral data